Fou Fonoti

-Fouimalo "Fou" Fonoti (born November 15, 1991) is an American football offensive lineman who is currently a free agent.
-Fonoti first enrolled at Cerritos College before transferring to Michigan State University.
-He has also been a member of the San Francisco 49ers and Toronto Argonauts.
+Fouimalo "Fou" Fonoti (born November 15, 1991) is an American former professional football player who was an offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+He played college football for the Michigan State Spartans.
+He was also a member of the San Francisco 49ers of the National Football League (NFL).

-Early years
+Early life

 Fonoti played high school football at Mayfair High School in Lakewood, California.
 He was invited to play in two postseason all-star games after his senior season and was named to the Long Beach Press-Telegram Dream Team.
 He was also a second-team all-state selection and garnered Suburban League Offensive Lineman of the Year accolades his senior season in 2008.
 Fonoti earned All-CIF and first-team all-league honors while being recognized on the Alga Foundation All-Star Team his junior year.
 He was also voted into the Lakewood Youth Hall of Fame.

 College career

 Fonoti first played college football at Cerritos College.
 He played in eleven games, starting ten, his freshman year in 2009 and earned second-team all-conference honors.
 He garnered All-California Region IV and First-team All-National Division Northern Conference recognition in 2010.
-Fonoti helped the Cerritos Falcons to an 18-5 record during his two years with the team.
+Fonoti helped the Cerritos Falcons to an 18–5 record during his two years with the team.
 He earned JCFootball.com/JC Grid-Wire and Super Prep JUCO All-American honors.
 He was also named a California Community College Football Coaches Association All-American.
 Fonoti was rated as the fourth best JUCO offensive lineman and the 32nd best overall JUCO player by SuperPrep.

 Fonoti then transferred to play for the Michigan State Spartans under Mark Dantonio, where he was a three-year letterman.
 He started the last eleven games of the 2011 season at right tackle.
 He totaled 31 knockdowns and played 659 snaps without allowing a sack.
 Fonoti played 136 snaps in the first two games of 2012 and was credited with seven knockdowns before breaking his foot in practice prior to the Notre Dame game in Week 3, causing him to miss the rest of the season.
 He was then medically redshirted.
 He received the MSU Football Player Association's Community Service & Outreach Award in 2012.
 Fonoti played in all fourteen games, starting the last eleven games of the season, for the Spartans his senior year in 2013 and earned honorable mention All-Big Ten honors after recording 45 knockdowns.
 Fonoti was also nominated for the Allstate Good Works Team for his community service work in 2013.
 He played in 30 games, starting 24 at right tackle, during his time at Michigan State.